 A Host Mother Called Mama

-I believe one of the most difficult parts of being an exchange student occurs even before getting on the plane.
+One of the most difficult parts of being an exchange student occurs even before getting on the plane.
 It’s that moment when you start to question everything.
 What have I gotten myself into?
 Will I be able to learn the language?
 Who am I going to live with?
 What will my host family be like?
 Are they going to like me?
 Am I going to like them?

 Host families are a very important aspect of exchange programs because besides giving you a room, your host family members become your emergency contacts, the people with whom you have lunch and share how your day was and the ones you run to whenever something happens.
 My program in Germany assigned me to three host families so that I could have different experiences during the year.